kolan72/PoliNorError/README.md

 Error processors are handled one by one by the `BulkErrorProcessor` class.
 To customize this behavior, you could implement the `IBulkErrorProcessor` interface and use one of the policy or policy processor class constructors.

 ### Error filters
+If no filter is set, any error will try to be processed.
 You can specify error filter for policy or policy processor:
 ```csharp
  var result = new FallbackPolicy()